 Learn more about our Homecare Green program that covers 60 common household pests – including SPIDERS!

-A week or more after mating the female will lay as little as 20 eggs, or as many as several hundred in a single sac, or several sacs.
+A week or more after mating, the female house spider will lay as little as 20 eggs, or as many as several hundred in a single sac, or several sacs.
 The spiderlings may emerge in a few weeks or the following spring.

 Ready to Schedule a Service?